-It’s 2019 and by now, everyone has heard about the undeniable power of storytelling as a way to get ideas heard.
+By now, everyone has heard about the undeniable power of business storytelling as a way to get ideas heard.
 Beyond helping you humanize and organize your thoughts, storytelling also impacts the way you are perceived at work.
 So, if you are serious about learning the most powerful way to quickly hook attention, spur people to action, and advance your career...this is it.

 2. Makes it easy to address varied audiences.
 Rarely is your audience totally homogenous.
 People you present to often serve different functions, at different levels, and have different needs.
 By incorporating storytelling techniques, you can “flex” your narrative to multiple audience’s care-abouts…and look like a superstar for being mindful of various points of view.

 3. Elevates the meaning of your data.
 We all love data that validates our ideas…but data alone doesn’t tell the full story.
 Story structure forces us to isolate our key insights and serve up the right data at the right time, increasing the odds of your audience quickly buying into your ideas.

 4. Increases cross-functional collaboration and communication.
 We often build our business communications in teams.
 Perhaps it’s a client pitch, a strategic plan, or a project update.
 Using a story structure provides a common “language” for teams – particularly when many parts must come together at the end.
 A clear, consistent storyline prevents the final output from becoming a non-cohesive “Frankendeck”.
 Scary!

 5. Gives your audience a reason to care.
 Essential to all storytelling is the establishment of context.
 This is simply the reason anyone should care about your ideas!
 Nobody should wonder why they are sitting in a room, on a conference call, in a virtual meeting or reading that email.